News

 How Long Do Holiday Permit Approvals Take?

-If you want your application to move smoothly, here’s what experienced builders recommend:
+If you want your application to move forward as quickly as possible, consider the following:

 default alt text

-Many municipalities close for a few days between Christmas and New Year’s.
+3. Confirm municipal closure dates.
+Some cities close for several days between Christmas and New Year’s.

-In these cases, it’s better to prepare everything in December and submit the first or second week of January.
+In these situations, it is better to prepare everything in December and submit during the first or second week of January.

-Whether you’re preparing to renovate your kitchen, open up your main floor, or start a major home transformation, getting your permit strategy right will save time, and headaches.
+If you are preparing to renovate your kitchen, open your main floor, or complete a major home remodel in South Surrey or White Rock, planning your permit timeline correctly can save weeks and prevent avoidable delays.

 Let’s start your renovation on the right foot, even during the holidays.